terryzyu/general-information/README.md

 # Welcome to my Github! #

 I'm Terry Yu, graduated from DePaul University with a B.S. in Computer Science with a Software Development focus.
 Here is where I store code and what you see is what I have made publically available.
 You are free to use the code however you like.
 My résumé is also here!
 It's been modified to omit some personal information so if I sent you one it may look slightly different.
-I'm also looking for a job!
+Currently employed!

-Code for classes I am currently enrolled in *will not be uploaded until I have received my final grade for the course.* Additionally, some code or courses will not be uploaded due to one or more of the following reasons.
+Some code or courses will not be uploaded due to one or more of the following reasons.

 * I was taught git during my second year, some first year material may not be here.